dCache/dcache-book2/cookbook-clients.md

 GSI-FTP
 =======

-DCACHE provides a GSI-FTP door, which is in effect a GSI authenticated FTP access point to DCACHE
+dCache provides a GSI-FTP door, which is in effect a GSI authenticated FTP access point to dCache

 Listing a directory
 -------------------

-To list the content of a DCACHE directory, the GSI-FTP protocol can be used;
+To list the content of a dCache directory, the GSI-FTP protocol can be used;

     [user] $ edg-gridftp-ls gsiftp://gridftp-door.example.org/pnfs/example.org/data/dteam/